mhindi2/GDML-WIki-Clone/Home.md

     * Standard FreeCAD mesh facilties
     * [Gmsh](https://gmsh.info)
     * Tetrahedron (This does not directly translate to GDML, but to a GDML Assembly of GDML Tetra)

+### Part Objects directly exportable to GDML
+(_Note some of these are currently only supported in the Beta2 branch_)
+#### Extruded Sketches

+Shapes created by the **Sketch Workbench** and extruded via the **Part** Extrude command can be exported to GDML.
+The exrusion must be added to a Part under the worldVol tree.
+Currently extrusion exports have the following limitations: (1) only extrusions along the z-axis are supported (i.e., the sketches must be in the x-y plane).
+Note that this does not pose a real limitation, since the extrusion object itself can be rotated or translated to any desired orientation or location.
+(2) Arcs/elliptical whose chords are crossed by lines (or other arcs) cannot currently be processed.
+Arcs/lines that are completely inside or outside other arcs, are supported, though.
+Examples of Extruded sketches are in [Extruded sketches examples](https://github.com/KeithSloan/GDML/wiki/Extrude--:-Examples-of-Extruded-sketches)

 ### Exporting GDML files